Basic Guide for Taking Your Rescue Dog Home

 Walk Around Your Neighbourhood

-When you arrive home, don’t go straight inside, go for a long walk around your (and his new) neighbourhood.
+When you arrive home, don’t go straight inside, go for a long walk around your (and their new) neighbourhood.
 This should be as long as you can make it, but at least an hour.
 This walk will establish a strong bond between you both and will go a long way to establishing the dog's trust in you.
 Also, it will fulfil the dog's desire to roam making the transition from one home to another less stressful.
 This exercise will also tire out your dog making to home introduction more successful.

 Introduce Your Dog To Your Home.